-Since the only thing I ever talk about with anyone is skincare, I learned that most people don’t use ampoules.
-Upon further questioning, I learned it’s because most people don’t know what they are.
+I came to find out that many people don't use skin ampoules because they don't know what they are.
 Basically, ampoules are little glass vials of super-charged serums divvied out into daily doses.
 Typically, they are meant for a two-week or sometimes month-long intensive program to rebalance or recharge tired skin—kind of like a trip to an ashram for your face.
 If you’ve been working non-stop, have had no time for self-care, or need to hit a quick restart button, an ampoule set may be your answer.
 We consulted with two skincare pros, celebrity esthetician Natalie Aguilar and board-certified dermatologist Zain Husain, to get the low-down on how exactly ampoules work and how best to use them.

 Opening an ampoule can sometimes feel like an impossible task (more on that later).
 Ampoules’ otherwise-foolproof portion control keeps people from wasting potent ingredients or getting skin irritation and chemical burns by using too much product (raise your hand if you’ve been guilty of this, too).
 When examining ingredients on these, typically you’ll find extremely high concentrations (90 to 100%) of botanical extracts or other actives.